IsraaMohamedGaber/NLP-ITI/README.md

 3. what is the shape of the dataset i need to make it work with spacy
 4. build training pipeline
 5. evaluate

+---
+# 🧠 Named Entity Recognition with spaCy & CoNLL2003

+This project demonstrates how to train a **custom Named Entity Recognition (NER)** model using the **CoNLL2003** dataset and the **spaCy** NLP library.
+The CoNLL2003 dataset is a standard benchmark used in NLP to detect named entities like persons, organizations, locations, and more.

+---

+## 📌 Project Features

+- Loads the [CoNLL2003](https://huggingface.co/datasets/conll2003) dataset automatically using the Hugging Face `datasets` library.
+- Converts word-level tags into spaCy's required character-based annotation format.
+- Trains a spaCy blank English model (`spacy.blank("en")`) from scratch.
+- Evaluates the model performance on the validation set.
+- Saves the trained model to disk for reuse.

+---